-On the other hand, general journal is used to record miscellaneous transactions which does not fit in any of the special journal maintained by the organization.
-Also general journal is used to record non-routine transactions like sale of a tangible asset, sale of property, bad debts, depreciation etc.
+On the other hand, the general journal is used to record miscellaneous transactions which do not fit in any of the special journal maintained by the organization.
+Also, the general journal is used to record non-routine transactions like a sale of a tangible asset, a sale of property, bad debts, depreciation etc.

 After reading this article you will be able to:

 - Understand the use of debits and credits